Detecting high-dimensional entanglement by randomized product projections

-In this Supplemental Material, we give more details on the theoretical results of the paper.
-In Appendix~\ref{AppendixA}, we show the proof of observation~\ref{ob1} in the main text.
-In Appendix~\ref{AppendixB}, we present information about the confidence interval estimation of the fidelity and the $t$-distribution.
+In this Appendix, we give more details on the theoretical results of the paper.
+In Appendix~\ref{AppendixA}, we show the proof of Observation 1 in the main text.
+Appendix~\ref{AppendixB} shows the proof of the variance of the estimator for the entanglement fidelity.
+In Appendix~\ref{AppendixC}, we present information about the confidence interval estimation of the fidelity and the $t$-distribution.
 Moreover, we present an enhanced Schmidt number algorithm based on the Bootstrap resample technique~\cite{efron1992bootstrap,efron1982jackknife,efron1994introduction}.
-This algorithm is suitable for small samples and does not depend on the population distribution assumption.
-Appendix~\ref{AppendixC} exhibits additional numerical results for different high-dimensional entangled states.
-At last, we show in Appendix~\ref{AppendixD} how one could estimate a lower bound of the well-known entanglement measure from the first-order moments discussed in the main text.
+This algorithm is suitable for small samples and does not require the assumption of a population distribution.
+Appendix~\ref{AppendixD} exhibits additional numerical results for different high-dimensional entangled states.
+In Appendix~\ref{AppendixE}, we use the first-order moments to estimate a lower bound of the well-known entanglement measure.
+We show a randomized symmetric projection in Appendix~\ref{AppendixF} to estimate the Schmidt number, which can be seen as a randomized version of the symmetric projection introduced in Ref.~\cite{morelli2023resource}.